resbaz/spartan-hpc-docs/docs/managing_data.md

 **Scratch Space**

 You can store temporary working data while your job is running at `/scratch/`.
 This is handy if your job generates large files while it's running that you don't need to keep.
-Total scratch space is limited to 8 TB, shared among all users.
+Total scratch space is limited to 8TB, shared among all users.